TechLabs-Berlin/wt23-naturdoc/reactApp/README.md

 ### `cd reactApp`

+2. Intall dependencies, run:

+### `npm install`

-2. In the frontend project directory, you can run:
+2. Still in the frontend project directory (reactApp), you can run:

 ### `npm start`

-3. Runs the app in the development mode.\
+3. This will run the app in development mode.
    Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

 4. In case of errors. make sure all your dependencies are installed.
-You can see a list of all dependencies installed for this project in: package.json
+You can see a list of all dependencies installed as well as their version in: package.json

 For example, if terminal indicates that material UI is missing, your can run:

 ```
 // npm
-npm install @mui/material @emotion/react @emotion/styled
+npm install @mui/material
 ```

 5. API Endpoints